 Embracing Familiarity

-It is important that an environment familiar to the dementia sufferer be maintained in their living area.
+It is important that an environment familiar to the person living with dementia be maintained in their living area.
 This includes familiar furniture, photos, bedding, etc. If they are moving to a memory care community, efforts should be made to make their new home feel like the home that they know.
 On a similar note, if the senior is living in the past and does not recognize recent photos, it may be more calming for them to see older photos that contain people they recognize.

 Reduce Stress and Anxiety

-Poor memory can result in extra stress on the dementia sufferer.
+Poor memory can result in extra stress on the person living with dementia.
 It may be helpful to label drawers and closets with notes to indicate their contents.
 A whiteboard to remind caregivers and care receivers of important appointments or other information can also prove helpful.
 Swapping out their phone for a dementia-friendly one can be an invaluable aid and can reduce accidental calls to strangers.
 If it is accepted, a digital assistant can be very useful; this may take some getting used to, but paper signs can be put around the room with instructions.
 For example: “To call Alice, say ‘Alexa, call Alice.’”

 Conclusion